What is IELTS Life Skills?

 If you need to take IELTS for Academic, training or other purposes you need to take the Academic or GT IELTS.
 It is always better to check with the IELTS test authority or with the immigration authority before registering for an IELTS test.

 What the test consists?

-Unlike Academic and GT IELTS test, IELTS Life Skills does not have four sections: Reading, Listening, Speaking and Writing.
-Rather there are only two sections: Face-to-face Speaking and Listening test which is more life an everyday conversation with someone.
+Unlike Academic and GT IELTS tests, IELTS Life Skills does not have four sections: Reading, Listening, Speaking and Writing.
+Rather there are only two sections: The face-to-face Speaking and Listening test which is more like an everyday conversation with someone.
 An examiner will take the IELTS Life Skills test and another test taker will be present during the exam with whom you will need to talk to.
 The examiner will assess your listening and speaking ability.

-The range of topic for the discussion with the examiner or the other candidates includes common everyday topics and subjects like:
+The range of topics for the discussion with the examiner or the other candidates includes common everyday topics and subjects like:

 • Family and friends.